talentnest/talentnest-api-docs/source/index.html.md

 The API is accessible through https://subdomain.talentnest.com/api/v1, where subdomain is the subdomain of your client on the TalentNest website.
 All API requests must be made via SSL (HTTPS).
 Non-SSL requests will be ignored.
 As well, all requests must be authenticated to succeed (see the [Authentication section](#authentication)).

 The API accepts resources and provides responses using JSON.
-The format may specified by the URI extension (ie. https://subdomain.talentnest.com/api/v1/employees.json), but is not required.
+The format may be specified by the URI extension (ie. https://subdomain.talentnest.com/api/v1/employees.json), but is not required.
 If transmitting a JSON representation of a resource, the Content‐Type header must be set to application/json.

 The API is RESTful.
 Each request has an associated HTTP verb which must be used.
 Certain endpoints accept resources as a part of the request.